MichaelCurrin/dev-cheatsheets/cheatsheets/other/glossary.md

 Term | Description
 ---  | ---
 UI | User Interface.
-General way to describe how a user interacts with a program.
+General way to describe what the user sees and **interacts** with in an application.
 Such as using a shell CLI, a REPL, a desktop application or a browser.
+Usually, one talks about the UI as the theme, layout and components (buttons, images) of a webpage or mobile app view.
 GUI | Graphical User Interface.
 Often the acronym is said as "gooey".
 A GUI is a general term for interacting with an application using a **visual** interface rather than a text interface.
 For example, viewing buttons, images and colors in a window and you can click on items with mouse.
 A text interface is usually linear (top to bottom) while a GUI lets you follow different paths.
 The font and color are mostly fixed in a text UI, while a visual UI uses these and other elements to make a more user-friendly application.
+UX | User Experience.
+While the UI is more literally what the user sees, the user experience is **how** the application feels and changes as the user **moves** or transitions between say pages, or steps on a form.
+One might describe an application's UX as clunky and hard to use or understand, or as smooth, natural and intuitive.
+If clicking a button does something unexpected or takes unreasonably long to load, that is bad user experience.
+What the button or loading bar looks like as images or animations is more related to the UI.

 A GUI is great for inexperienced users or non-coders to use.
 However, it takes more work to make and is more complex to design.